 Senior Writer of Executive Communications at Rush University Medical Center

 Probably a pretty comfortable gig for those who don’t mind writing in someone else’s voice.
 (It’s easier somehow?)
 And don’t be intimidated by the post-nominal letters — they’re looking for AP.
 You’ll feel a sense of fulfillment being so close to the frontlines, but the rounds of approvals will afford you some breaks.

 Inspiration of the week

-Forward this email to anyone who wants to be in a different kind of cult.
-They can sign up here and get bimonthly indoctrination emails.
+Forward this email to anyone who wants to build power.
+They can sign up here to get united and get stronger twice a month.